TrakBit/SpanishForIndian/_posts/duolingo-learn-spanish.md

 Even though you can learn as much as you want within a day, Duolingo offers small incremental lessons.
 Hence even 5 minutes a day can allow you to finish one.
 This low-friction onboarding facilitates not giving up daily learning on a busy day.
 Also, don't assume that a small module here means sacrificing the learning experience.
 Despite small modules, it tests speaking, listening, and writing ability.

 ### Gamification with attainable goals
 Duolingo offers challenges like a daily streak that rewards you for doing at least one lesson daily.
 Such simple yet effective gamification forces daily learning but doesn't feel stressful to keep up.
+Also, on certain days if you're in more aggressive learning mode, you can take extra challenges from Duolingo, which will help you jump up the rank in the leaderboard.